-There’s a fantastic museum that will introduce you to the Roman settlement and the culture of social bathing.
+There’s a fantastic museum that will introduce you to the Roman settlement, and the culture of social bathing.
 The use of CGI reconstructions will make you feel like you’re right there with the Romans in the first century!

 #2 – The Pump Room

-Today it exists as Pump Room Restaurant and is one of Bath’s most elegant eateries, serving breakfast, lunch, tea and dinner beneath a glittering chandelier!
+Today it exists as Pump Room Restaurant, and is one of Bath’s most elegant eateries, serving breakfast, lunch, tea and dinner beneath a glittering chandelier!
 There’s also a fountain from which the thermal Bath waters pour.

 #3 – Thermae Bath Spa

-The Wellness Suite offers over 40 spa treatments: from hot stone massages to steam facials, your body will be well taken care of!
+The Wellness Suite offers over 40 spa treatments, from hot stone massages to steam facials.
 The most popular treatment is Watsu which involves being stretched, guided around and massaged in the thermal waters.
 If bliss is on your bucket list, come here!

 #4 – No.1 Royal Crescent

-It was built as an aristocratic residence and the rooms remain lavishly furnished in the style of the Georgian period!
-You can explore the dining room, set for dessert, and the withdrawing room is all ready for tea!
-Downstairs, you can explore the areas where servants worked, including the kitchen.
+It was built as an aristocratic residence, and the rooms remain lavishly furnished in the style of the Georgian period.
+You can explore the dining room, set for dessert, and the withdrawing room is all ready for tea.
+Downstairs, you will find the areas where servants worked, including the kitchen.

 #5 – The Circus

 After 14 years of construction, the Circus opened as a set of townhouses in 1768.
-Architect John Wood was inspired by the circular formation of nearby Stonehenge and Druid culture which he believed to have once centered around Bath.
+Architect John Wood was inspired by the circular formation of nearby Stonehenge and Druid culture ,which he believed to have once centered around Bath.

 To this end, you can spot Druid symbolism like acorns and serpents on the facade of the building.
-Some think that the Circus is joined to the Royal Crescent by a ley-line and together the buildings represent the sun and the moon!
+Some think that the Circus is joined to the Royal Crescent by a ley-line, and together the buildings represent the sun and the moon!